Infusionsoft vs. Drip

 Infusionsoft recommends an automated migration service like Data2CRM if you want a fast and secure switch from your current platform.
 This seems like your safest option when migrating, just to ensure all of your data moved over properly and won’t cause any disruptions later on.

-Winner: With the ability to keep your entire migration process in-house instead of shipping it off to yet another app, Drip wins in the migration services corner.
+Winner: With the ability to keep your entire setup process in-house instead of shipping it off to yet another app, Drip wins in the implementation services corner.
 Three cheers!

 8. Is It Built for Humans?